Silicones are in many shampoos, conditioners, and styling products on the shelf.

 The Cons of Silicones: What’s the Downside?

 That instant boost has a cost.
-Here's what builds up over time:

 • Buildup Over Time.
 Most silicones aren't water-soluble, so they stack up on your hair and scalp.
 The result is dull, heavy, lifeless hair.